I am a writer who loves researching and writing on many different topics, from health to tech and back again.

-These issues can occur occasionally after software updates have been downloaded, where there may be some kind of clash between the new update and the app, and at other times it is random and completely out of the blue.
+These issues can occur occasionally after software updates have been downloaded, where there may be some kind of clash between the new update and the app.
+At other times it is random and completely out of the blue.

 Whether you are out and about, or you have access to your computer, there are a number of solutions to try to get your apps working once again.